telerik/maui-docs/controls/chat/getting-started.md

 ## Define the Control

-1. When the your .NET MAUI application is set up, you are ready to add a Chat control to your page.
+1. When your .NET MAUI application is set up, you are ready to add a RadChat control to your page.

  ```XAML
 <telerik:RadChat x:Name="chat"/>